mlhartme/setenv/README.md

 ## setenv

-Set environment variables and the currend directory in the user's shell.
+Set environment variables and the current directory in the user's shell.

 ### setup

-Source setenv.bash in one of your bash initialization scripts.
+Source setenv.sh in one of your bash or zsh initialization scripts.